MAKEUP PRODUCTS (NON-PERMANENT)

 58256

-While the majority of chemicals in cosmetic products present hardly any or zero threat, dozens are linked to serious medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics can enter your body through ingestion, inhalation, and internal use, and lead to the same problems as food chemicals, per this site.
+Though the majority of chemicals in beauty products and cosmetics present limited or absolutely no threat, several dozen are associated to severe medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics enter a person's body through internal use, the skin, and inhalation, and lead to the same dangers as food chemicals, per this site.